 It was with great anticipation that Stevenson continued on over the hills to Le Pont-de-Montvert where the war began.

 The village of Le Pont-de-Montvert oozes with historic charm and stories of the war fought by the Camisards in the early eighteenth century are evident around every corner.
 The buildings described in Stevenson’s journal are easily identified and it is fun to stand at the entrance to the bridge and imagine an approaching mob of angry farmers, intent on freeing their brothers held captive within the tower walls.
-(You can read Stevenson’s account of the war in his journal Travels with a Donkey and a summarised version in the I Love Walking in France guidebook due for release in October.)
+(You can read Stevenson’s account of the war in his journal Travels with a Donkey and a summarised version in the I Love Walking in France guidebook.)

 Most walkers leave Le Pont-de-Montvert aiming to reach Florac, located 28.5 kilometres (17.8 miles) along the GR 70.
 This is a long day and many take advantage of a six-kilometre shortcut by switching to the GR 68 just past Col du Sapet.
 In the interests of staying faithful to the Chemin de Stevenson, we continued along the GR 70 and stopped a few kilometres before Florac in the village of Cocurès.